polterguy/phosphorusfive-dox/README.md

 ## Advanced topics

 Advanced topics, which is not necessary to understand, in order to master P5, is explicitly marked as such.
-You will often find a link closed to where a topic has been marked as advanced, allowing you to easily skip the advanced parts.
+You will often find a link close to where a topic has been marked as advanced, allowing you to easily skip the advanced parts.
 Often, the advanced topics of P5, is given inline, to preserve context.
 This means, that advanced topics, are equally easily found in the beginning of the book, as they are at the end of the book.

 You can easily skip advanced topics though, in your first read through, for later to refer to them, as the need surfaces.
+This ensures that the book is not only a beginner's guide, but also of use for the *"Shaolin Ninja master developers"*.

 ## Downloading the book